 Implement a bland diet.

 Many people think that when a dog’s suffering from diarrhea, food should be withheld for 24 hours.
 That’s not really the case.
 Food actually helps the gut heal by stimulating cells in the intestinal tract lining.
-Simply introduce small and frequent feedings of a bland diet (lean protein such as boiled chicken or ground meat mixed with boiled pasta, cooked rice, and low-fat cottage cheese or scrambled eggs) over the course of two or three days, and then slowly reintroduce your dog’s regular diet in small amounts.
+To treat diarrhea in dogs, simply introduce small and frequent feedings of a bland diet (lean protein such as boiled chicken or ground meat mixed with boiled pasta, cooked rice, and low-fat cottage cheese or scrambled eggs) over the course of two or three days, and then slowly reintroduce your dog’s regular diet in small amounts.

 Many probiotics are available, and your veterinarian is best suited to give you a recommendation.
-In our home we use Purina FortiFlora, which comes in packets of palatable powder that can be sprinkled over a meal once daily.
+Many probiotics are available as a palatable powder that can be sprinkled over a meal once daily.
 A dollop or two of yogurt can also be given with each meal to help restore normal GI flora.

 Consider slippery elm.